-Initial assessment is carried out at the beginning of the course to assess individual skill level.
-Each student's starting point is recorded on an Individual Learning Plan (ILP) and targets are set to aid development of the skill.
+Individual assessment is carried out at the beginning of the course to assess individual skill level.
+Each student's starting point is recorded on a tracking document and targets are set to aid development of the skill.
 These are revisited from time to time during the course to monitor and record progress.

 What do I need to bring with me?

 A folder for your notes, notebook/paper and pen/pencil.
 The assessment fees are included in the course fee.
-There are no set text books for this course but students may wish to buy books and CD/DVDs for home study.
-The tutor will advise.
-We advise students not to buy anything until after the first session.
+There are no set text books for this course but students may wish to subscribe to online or other resources.
+Your tutor will be able to advise.
+We recommend students not to buy anything until after the first session.

 What can I do next?